-PTED 7240 Issues in Applied Linguistics and Second Language Acquisition 3/0/3 This course is designed for students who do not have a background in linguistics but who desire an advanced introduction to the topic in order to enhance their professional activity, e.g., teaching English as a second language, teaching advanced courses in composition or grammar, or editing and writing about linguistic phenomena.
+PTED 7240 Literacy, Linguistics, and Second Language Acquisition 3/0/3

+This course is designed for students who do not have a background in linguistics but who desire an advanced introduction to the topic in order to enhance their professional activity, e.g., teaching English as a second language, teaching advanced courses in composition or grammar, or editing and writing about linguistic phenomena.
+Corequisite: PTED 7239

-PTED 7241 Teaching English as a Second Language: Methods and Materials 3/0/3 Examination of past and current approaches, methods, and techniques for teaching English as a second language.
+PTED 7241 Teaching English as a Second Language: Methods, Materials, and Assessment 3/0/3 Prerequisite: PTED 7239 and PTED 7240

+Examination of past and current approaches, methods, and techniques for teaching English as a second language.
 Participants analyze program models and methods of instruction for students of limited English proficiency; demonstrate teaching strategies; develop lesson and unit planning skills; evaluate materials, textbooks, and resources available in the field; examine issues in testing students of limited English proficiency for placement, diagnosis, exit, and evaluation; and analyze current assessment instruments.